Music in West Kilbride SC037517 Registered charity

 i) the election of the Executive Committee,

 iii) the consideration of an annual report, which shall be prepared by the Executive Committee, of the work done by the Club and of the report of the accounts examiner and the accounts of the Club

 b) The Agenda and accounts shall be made available to all members prior to the meeting.

 c) Any member may have a motion placed on the Agenda by submitting it to the Secretary not less than 48 hours before the Annual General Meeting.

-d) The Chairman may, at his or her discretion, accept motions at the Annual General Meeting
+d) The Chair may, at his or her discretion, accept motions at the Annual General Meeting

 a) The funds of the Club shall be applied solely towards the promotion of the Objects of the Club